Enhanced PIRATA data set for

 tropical Atlantic ocean-atmosphere research (ePIRATA)

-Daily ePIRATA time series currently extend through 2014 and will be updated approximately once per year.
-Available data include subsurface temperature and salinity, mixed layer velocity, near-surface winds, air temperature, relative humidity, and radiation (please see files labeled "other" using link below).
+Daily ePIRATA time series currently extend through December 2022 and will be updated approximately once per year.
+Available data include subsurface temperature and salinity, mixed layer velocity, near-surface winds, air temperature, relative humidity, and radiation (please see files labeled "other" using the 'Data access' link below).
 Also available are the individual terms of the mixed layer heat and temperature budgets (files labeled "heat_budget" and "temp_budget").

 Please contact Greg Foltz (gregory.foltz-at-noaa.gov) with questions about the data set, and see PMEL's web site for access to higher temporal resolution and near-real-time daily PIRATA data.
 The full details of ePIRATA and some initial results are available in a Journal of Climate paper. [pdf]